Skip to content

 Run it with sensible defaults

 Using avoidance of 4, worship of 6, status of 5, vigilance of 7, the calculation works out to Vigilance.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Avoidance (money is bad/dirty), Worship (more money solves all), Status (net worth = self-worth), and Vigilance (guard and watch money) — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works